1031 Exchange Programs

 Exchanges are as different from each other as the investor-owners who use them, so at ERI, we stay meticulously up-to-date on rulings and court decisions so we can help you implement your particular exchange correctly.

-Investment properties eligible for 1031 Exchanges include commercial, agricultural, industrial, residential, vacant land, and personal property generally associated with a business.
+Investment properties eligible for 1031 Exchanges include commercial, agricultural, industrial, residential, and vacant land generally associated with a business.
 Primary residences and second homes do not qualify.Download Free Resource Guide